Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 Economic and societal challenges are also pushing organizations everywhere to modernize their applications and start adopting containers and microservices.
 Container adoption and Kubernetes have officially gone mainstream, and many VMware shops are going cloud native to benefit from greater efficiency, scalability, and resiliency.
 Containers are also greatly advantageous for supporting new use cases like edge computing, artificial intelligence, and machine learning.

-In terms of delivery of OpenStack and Kubernetes, there are also different options to choose from — ranging from DIY, to enterprise support to managed services — depending on how much you want to keep operations in-house vs. outsourced.
+In terms of delivery of OpenStack and Kubernetes, there are also different options to choose from — ranging from DIY, to enterprise support to fully-managed remote operations — depending on how much you want to keep operations in-house vs. outsourced.

 When considering your choices, you want to look at a vendor that can support you through the transition and help you to operate the new environment, freeing up valuable time for your team to focus on what drives value for your business rather than looking after infrastructure.